 TGbn Editor: Please add the underlined text in 9.3.1.8.6 (Multi-STA BlockAck variant) immediately after the following paragraph of 11-25/0438r4.

 If the AID11 subfield of the AID TID Info subfield is not 2045, and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13 then the Per AID TID Info subfield has the format shown in Per AID TID Info subfield format with Feedback and the Block Ack Starting Sequence Control subfield in the Per AID TID Info subfield has the format shown in Figure 9.xxx Block Ack Starting Sequence Control subfield format if the AID11 subfield is not 2045 and if the Ack Type subfield is equal to 0 and the TID subfield is equal to 13.
 The Feedback Type subfield defines the type of feedback that is contained in the Feedback field.
 The Feedback Type field is set to 0 to carry unavailability information as described in 37.11.2 (Dynamic Unavailability Operation (DUO) mode). [#1035]

+(#684)The Feedback Type field is set to 3 to carry Co-TDMA information as described in 37.8.2.3 (Coordinated time division multiple access (Co-TDMA)).

+If the Feedback Type field is set to 3, the Feedback field has the format defined in Figure 9-60c (Feedback field format if the Feedback Type field is set to 3 for Co-TDMA information).